Fedict/dcattools/README.md

 * LoadRDF: load a RDF file containing triples (e.g. for "static metadata" like contact info) into the local triple store
-* SparqlUpdate: perform a Sparql SELECT on the local triple store (e.g. for listing missing properties)
+* SparqlSelect: perform a Sparql SELECT on the local triple store (e.g. for listing missing properties)
 * SparqlUpdate: perform a SparqlUpdate (INSERT and/or DELETE) on the local triple store